Skip to main content

 gameplay15 positive mentions

-• The developers are responsive to community feedback and regularly update the game, providing new content and balancing issues.
+• The developers are responsive to community feedback and regularly update the game with new content and balance changes.

-• The game suffers from severe performance issues, including laggy UI, frequent crashes, and long loading times, especially on PC.
+• The game suffers from severe performance issues, including lag, freezing, and long loading times, making it frustrating to play.

 • gameplay

 The gameplay is generally praised for its depth and unique mechanics, offering a fun and engaging experience, especially for fans of the Warhammer 40k universe.
-However, players frequently report significant connectivity issues, lag, and frustrating menu navigation that detract from the overall experience.
-While the game features a rewarding progression system and a variety of strategies, concerns about monetization and balance persist, leading to mixed feelings among the community.
+However, many players express frustration with significant connectivity issues, lag, and a perceived pay-to-win model that detracts from the overall enjoyment.
+While the mechanics are considered innovative and rewarding, the execution suffers from technical problems that hinder the gameplay experience.

 • “The mechanics are deeper than you'd expect, and it has both a high skill ceiling and a low skill floor.”

-• “Even as a hardcore fan of the franchise, with far too many models and novels decorating the apartment, and a desire for decent card game engagement, the game fails to keep me playing - both through its non-conducive reward mechanics as well as its haywire monetization.”
+• “The game fails to keep me playing - both through its non-conducive reward mechanics as well as its haywire monetization.”

 • stability